THeath15/Team1--Project/README.md

-# Group1-Project---Sketch-it-out
-**Group 1 – KU Data Analytics Online Bootcamp
-Members: John Johnson,  Michele Sampson, Stephen Long , Theresa Heath Project Name: First Segment: Sketch it out**
+Group 1 – KU Data Analytics Online Bootcamp Members: John Johnson, Michele Sampson, Stephen Long, Theresa Heath Project Name: Group 1 – Second Segment Deliverable

-**Project Meeting Calendar: **Team members can sign in/out anytime on below Zoom meeting time schedules.
-Monday to Friday : 7pm to 10pm
-Saturday to Sunday: 1pm to 4pm
+Communication Protocols: Project Meeting Calendar: Team members can sign in/out anytime on below Zoom meeting time schedules.
+Monday to Friday : 7pm to 10pm Saturday to Sunday: 1pm to 4pm

-**Project activity check-list:**

-- [x] Create Repository for the project and invite the other team members to join

-- [x] Source a data set that will suit your needs (use multiple sets if applicable)

-- [ ] Begin to clean, analyze and perform exploratory data analysis

-- [ ] Include mockups of machine learning model and database.

-**Project Rubrics:**
-**Presentation: (30)** pts Note: The content does not yet need to be in the form of a presentation; text in the README.md works as well.
-30 pts

-- [x] Selected Topic: Market volatility during international conflict
+☒ Selected Topic: Market volatility during international conflict

+☒ Reason topic was selected: Draft: With the current situation of Russia’s military invading Ukraine, our team has agreed and agreed to tackle an exploratory analysis on investor takes to war and uncertainty during international conflicts.

+☒ Description of source of Data / Other Resources and Links: The Mapping can be found here: https://ucdp.uu.se/downloads/index.html#armedconflict-dataset-version-21.1.csv Stock Market Dataset: https://www.kaggle.com/rishidamarla/stock-prices-over-a-30-year-period Our initial exploratory dataset has ___ datapoints saved in excel file format with filename: war_dataset.xls

-- [ ] Questions we hope to answer with the data (reflecting on dataset) What was the market behavior prior to the conflict?
+☒ Questions we hope to answer with the data (reflecting on dataset)

+a.
+What was the market behavior prior to the conflict?

+b.
 What was it during the conflict?

+c.
 Did the size of the conflict have a proportional impact on the market price?

+d.
 Was a certain sector impacted more than another?
-             More questions to add and or finalize by the team…

-**Github :  (10 pts)**

-- [ ] Main Branch: Includes a README.md, description of the communication protocols

-- [ ] Individual Branches: At least 1 branch for each team member.
-Each team member has at least 4 commits from the duration of the first segment

-**Machine Learning Model: (35 pts)** Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

-- [ ] Takes in data in from the provisional database

-- [ ] Outputs label(s) for input data:

-**Database: (25 pts)**  Team members present a provisional database that stands in for the final database and accomplishes the following:

-- [ ] Sample data that mimics the expected final database structure or schema

-- [ ] Draft machine learning module is connected to the provisional database:
+e.
+Which territory or location was greatly affected by and what was minimum, maximum and average market value during the conflict?

+f.
+Does the market bounce back after 90 days from the start of the conflict?

+☒ Description of data exploration and analysis phase of the project Data search using UCDP Dataset Download Center (Department of Peace and Conflict Research) and Kaggle website (see above resources used for this project).
+Dataset Stock Market Dataset and the war dataset from url above were downloaded and saved as: Dowjones.csv Nasdaq. csv SP500.csv
+War_dataset.csv

+Data was downloaded and cleaned.
+The cleaning and merging process has been very challenging.
+The dates of the conflicts versus the dates of the market data do not align easily as it is weekly not daily.
+Narrowing the conflict data has been a timely process with many listed without dates along with conflict details.
+Challenges have been in date formatting between files and aligning them together.
+Using Jupyter Notebook/Python, scripts for cleaning up war dataset file was initiated and joining and cleaning up database for the 3 stock market file for Dowjones, Nasdaq and SP500.

+☒ Image Files and Dashboard :

+☒ Technologies, languages, tools, and algorithms used throught the project Excel Python Machine learning QuickDBD Power Point AWS Tableau

+☐ Result of Analysis : In progress

+☐ Recommendation for future analysis In progress

+☐ Anything the team would have done differently.
+In progress